ParsaJafarian/economic-calculator/README.md

 This app has the goal of calculating Present Value, Inflation Rate and Compound Interest.
 Thus, three different forms are provided to the user to input the necessary information.
 After the user calculates the desired value, the resulting data is displayed in a table and graph.
-The user can also save the table into an excel file for further analysis.
+The user can also save the table into an excel file for further analysis as well as export the graph as a photo.

 ## Previous version & Changes made after feedback